 This time five years ago I was single.
 I’d recently come away from seeing someone who “on paper” was unlike anyone I’d ever dated.

-His family were wealthy, his expensive flat in one of London’s most desirable areas.
+His family were wealthy, his expensive flat in one of North London’s most desirable areas.
 He hung out with hyper-privileged boys who partied hard (their bathroom habits were very 1980’s) and girls who’s hobbies included Daddy’s bank account (but bizarrely still wore fake LV bags).
 It was fun, it was interesting.
 It got me thinking about status.

 I never said anything.